BuAshraf/EMS-Employee-Management-System/README.md

    ```

 3. **Run the Application:**
-   - Use your IDE to run `Main.java` or execute:
+   - Use your IDE to run `Main.java`, or execute:
      ```bash
-     java -cp target/EMS-1.0-SNAPSHOT.jar com.Main
+     java -cp target/EMS-1.0-SNAPSHOT.jar org.EMS.Main
      ```

 4. **Test the Application:**
-   - Follow the menu prompts in the console to manage employees.
+   - Interact with the console-based menu to add, update, delete, or list employees.

 ---

 ## File Persistence
-- Employee data is saved to and loaded from `employees.xlsx`.
+- Employee data is stored in two formats:
+  - **Text File:** `employees.txt`
+  - **Excel File:** `employees.xlsx`
-- The Excel file is automatically updated when the application exits.
+- Files are automatically updated during application execution.

 ---

 ## Future Enhancements
-- Add advanced search filters for employees.
+- Add advanced search filters for employees (e.g., by department or salary range).
-- Integrate with a database (e.g., MySQL, PostgreSQL).
+- Replace file persistence with a database integration (e.g., MySQL, PostgreSQL).
-- Implement a graphical user interface (GUI).
+- Develop a graphical user interface (GUI) for enhanced usability.
-- Add role-based authentication.
+- Introduce role-based authentication and authorization.

 ---

 ## License
 This project is licensed under the MIT License.
-See `LICENSE` for details.
+See the `LICENSE` file for more details.

 ---

 ## Contributors
 - **Muhammed Ashraf Alkulaib** - Developer

-Feel free to contribute to this project by submitting issues or pull requests!
+We welcome contributions!
+Feel free to open issues or submit pull requests to improve this project.